Upcoming National Workshops

 Supply List Anita's Arrowhead

-Believe it or not, these traditional 9" unfinished Arrowhead blocks are made entirely from only two 8" squares of fabric which are pre-sewn.
-The blocks' 10 subunits are created from only 2 seams and 3 rotary strokes.
+Believe it or not, each traditional 9" unfinished Arrowhead block is made entirely from a pair of different 8" squares of fabric.
+Each block has 10 subunits which Anita's method creates with just 2 seams and 3 rotary strokes.

 • There are no templates